 "We don't have a tree, we have a wreath!"

-To see the book click here:
+To preview and order the book, click here:

 This book is about the DiSerio and Berardone families from San Chirico Raparo, Potenza, Italy who settled in Cadosia, Delaware County, NY.
 These are my husband's great-grandparents and their descendants.
 According to the 1905 NYS census his great-grandfather's occupation was “Merchant-Italian Supplies” in New York City.
 He relocated to Cadosia and worked as a laborer on the Railroad.
 An ambitious fellow, he also bought, sold, and ran hotels, houses, and land in Cadosia and was part of the Cadosia Water Company, which dug the wells from the springs to the street (after they has worked a long day on the railroad) and sold water leases to others in Cadosia.
 He owned a shoe store and raised and sold pigs.
 He and a neighbor had two of the first houses in Cadosia to have electricity in 1924.